Table of Contents

 🛑 Sign In: Before We Begin

-Before anesthesia, we do the Sign In.
+Before the patient is anaesthetised, we do Sign In.
 We check:

-- Patient’s name and what surgery they’re having
+- The patient’s name and the surgery they’re having

-- That all tools and machines are ready
+- That all instruments, equipment, and imaging are ready

 ⏸️ Time Out: A Quick Pause That Matters

-- Confirm the right body part and procedure
+- Confirm the correct patient, procedure, and body part

-- Talk about the plan and any concerns
+- Review the surgical plan and any known risks

-- Make sure everyone feels okay to speak up
+- Invite everyone to speak up if they have concerns

 One day, the drape was placed on the wrong side.
-I spoke up.
-We fixed it before anything went wrong.
-That moment showed me how important it is to say something—even if you’re new.
+I spoke up immediately.
+We corrected it before anything went wrong.
+That moment taught me that even as the newest person in the room, my voice matters.
+The checklist creates a safe space for every team member to contribute.

 ✅ Sign Out: Wrapping Up Safely